dmarx/obsidian_vault/Dissipative Structures.md

 - **Dissipative Structures:** These are ordered patterns that emerge in open systems when they are driven far from equilibrium by exchanges of energy and matter with their environment.
 Unlike equilibrium structures, which are defined by minimal energy states, dissipative structures arise through processes that dissipate energy.

-- **Far from Equilibrium:** For dissipative structures to form, a system must be maintained far from equilibrium conditions.
+- **[[Far-From-Equilibrium Systems]]:** For dissipative structures to form, a system must be maintained far from equilibrium conditions.
 At these points, small fluctuations can be amplified rather than damped, leading to new, more ordered structures that are capable of maintaining and even increasing complexity over time.

-- **Self-Organization:** A hallmark of dissipative structures is self-organization, where components of the system spontaneously organize into coherent structures without specific direction from external forces.
+- **[[Self-Organization]]:** A hallmark of dissipative structures is self-organization, where components of the system spontaneously organize into coherent structures without specific direction from external forces.
 This process is driven by the non-linear interactions among the system's components, facilitated by the constant throughput of energy.

 ### Implications and Applications